mattsmallcalves/infotracktask/README.md

 <ol><li>GET Method: History - It gets all the history data from the database.</li>
 <li>POST Method: Scrap - It scraps SEO ranking on user's request, and saves the record if the process is successful.</li>
 <li>POST Method: Automation - It scraps SEO ranking and save the record to the database, allowing data to be displayed in the front-end history graph.
 It is made to be paired with scheduled jobs.</li></ol>
+<h2>Additional Material</h2>
+<p>Setting up the scheduled jobs is not necessary in this project, it is a nice to have feature in a practical environment, in which every components of this project are set inside one local enviornment.
+Here are some simple suggestions for schedule jobs settings:</p>
+<h4>Windows Powershell Script and Task Scheduler</h4>
+<p>The Powershell script is located in the additionalScript/Windows folder, locate the file, and follow this guide to set up task scheduler: <a href="https://sqlbackupandftp.com/blog/how-to-schedule-a-script-via-windows-task-scheduler/">Task Scheduler Set-Up</a></p>
+<h4>'macOS Shell Script and launchd</h4>
+<p>The scripts are located in the additionalScript/macOS.
+The api_call.sh file is the executable file, whereas the com.infotrack.api_call.plist file is the launchd schedule instruction script.</p>
+<p>Locate the api_call.sh file and type this command to make it executable <code style="background-color: lightyellow;"><em>chmod +x /path/to/api_call.sh</em></code></p>
+<p>Place the plist file com.infotrack.api_call.plist to this location: ~/Library/LaunchAgents/, replace the path of .sh file in the plist file if necessary.</p>
+<p>Load the file with this command: <code style="background-color: lightyellow;"><em>launchctl bootstrap gui/{your-user-id} com.infotrack.api_call.plist</em></code>, replace your user id in the command.</p>
+<p>A detailed reference could be found here: <a href="https://davidhamann.de/2018/03/13/setting-up-a-launchagent-macos-cron/">macOS Cronjob Set-Up</a></p>
+<p>Both jobs are now scheduled to run at 1am everyday to scrap and load data.</p>